E2 Series Shinkansen: Special liveries

 To celebrate 150 years of rail transport in Japan, JR East announced plans in 2022 to repaint a set into a livery similar to that of the 200 series when they first entered service in 1982.
 The special livery was painted on set J66 and introduced on 8 June 2022.
+Set J66 was retired on 15 March 2024, a day before the start of the revised timetable on 16 March 2024.

+To celebrate the 40th anniversary of the Tokyo Disney Resort, set J69 was wrapped with a Disney-themed wrap, featuring artworks of Disney characters.
+Set J69 with the special wrap, nicknamed the Magical Dream Shinkansen, was introduced on 22 December 2023.

 Exports

 China ordered a number of 250 km/h trains based on the E2-1000 series design, renamed it as CRH2, becoming the second Shinkansen train exported after the 700T for Taiwan.
 These CRH2 trains consist of a total of 60 sets; the first three sets (2001-2003) were built in Japan, the next six sets were delivered in complete knock down (CKD) form and assembled by CSR Sifang Locomotive and Rolling Stock, the remaining 51 sets were built by Sifang through technology transfer from Japan.
 The first train arrived at the port of Qingdao on 8 March 2006.

 Subsequent orders included 50 additional trains and a new order for 140 trains placed in 2009 with the Sino-Japanese joint venture.